 Can I nominate myself?

 Yes.
 Candidates may nominate themselves or be nominated by others.
-In cases where an individual is nominated by someone else, the candidate must consent to the nomination.
+In cases where an individual is nominated by someone else, the candidate must consent in writing to the nomination.

 What is the deadline for submitting a Nomination Form?

 Nomination Forms should be submitted as soon as possible, but no later than Wednesday, August 10th, 2022.

 What is the structure and composition of the Board of Directors of Cheer Canada?